ItsJonQ/gatsby-starter-g2/README.md

     Use the Gatsby CLI to create a new site, specifying the default starter.

     ```shell
-    # create a new Gatsby site using the default starter
+    # create a new Gatsby site with G2
     npx gatsby new my-site https://github.com/itsjonq/gatsby-starter-g2
     ```